evennia/evennia/docs/source/Howtos/Evennia-for-roleplaying-sessions.md

             caller.msg(character.db.charsheet)
 ```

-The `@gmsheet` command takes an additional argument to specify which Character's character sheet to
+The `gmsheet` command takes an additional argument to specify which Character's character sheet to edit.
-edit.
 It also takes `/lock` and `/unlock` switches to block the Player from tweaking their sheet.

-Before this can be used, it should be added to the default `CharacterCmdSet` in the same way as the
-normal `@sheet`.
-Due to the lock set on it, this command will only be available to `Admins` (i.e.
-GMs) or higher permission levels.
+Before this can be used, it should be added to the default `CharacterCmdSet` in the same way as the normal `sheet`.
+Due to the lock set on it, this command will only be available to `Admins` (i.e. GMs) or higher permission levels.

 ## Dice roller

 Evennia's *contrib* folder already comes with a full dice roller.
-To add it to the game, simply
-import `contrib.dice.CmdDice` into `mygame/commands/default_cmdsets.py` and add `CmdDice` to the
-`CharacterCmdset` as done with other commands in this tutorial.
+To add it to the game, simply import `contrib.dice.CmdDice` into `mygame/commands/default_cmdsets.py` and add `CmdDice` to the `CharacterCmdset` as done with other commands in this tutorial.
 After a `@reload` you will be able
 to roll dice using normal RPG-style format:

 ```